Nishu0/proposal/NisargThakkar_Proposal.md

 - Week 9-10: Review and Feedback Phase
 In this final phase, I will incorporate feedback from mentors and the community, making revisions where necessary.
 I will also perform final reviews of the documentation and ensure that everything is up to date before submitting the final deliverables.

-### Proposed Budget

-I propose a budget of $6,000  for the entire project, which includes three months of work at $2,000 per month.
-The budget will cover my time and expenses for the entire project, including research, documentation creation, and communication with mentors and the community.
-The budget also includes revisions and review phases, ensuring that the final deliverables are of high quality.
-In  case there is a need for reduced or increased scope,

-I propose the following options:

-- Reduced Scope: Documentation for C SDK and Rust SDK only: $4,000
-- Increased Scope: Documentation for more programming languages, including Go and Python: $8,000

 ### Conclusion

 I believe that the proposed project will benefit the WasmEdge community by making it easier for  new contributors to develop plug-ins and add features to the project.
 The documentation created as part of this project will be a valuable resource for the community and will enable the growth of WasmEdge's plugin ecosystem.
 I have the necessary technical writing skills and experience to undertake this project successfully and make it a success.
 I look forward to working with the WasmEdge organization and contributing to the success of the project.